Brainwires/compute-engine/README.md

 ## 🙏 Acknowledgments

 This project aims to provide comprehensive computational capabilities comparable to Mathematica/Wolfram Alpha, but as free and open-source software.

-Extracted from the [BrainWires Studio](https://github.com/nightness/brainwires-studio) project to serve as a standalone computational engine for mathematical and scientific computing.

 ## 📞 Support